New York Bed and Breakfast Inns

 From the towering Empire State Building in Manhattan through the Catskill and Adirondacks to the romance of Niagara Falls, guests of our New York bed and breakfast locations often tell of how impressed they are with the rich history, beauty and activities our state offers.

-Historic Hudson, NY, named after Henry Hudson who landed at this site in 1609, is known best as one of the country’s largest assortments of 19th century architecture.
+Historic Hudson is a popular destination for travelers seeking romantic getaways in New York.
+Named after Henry Hudson who landed at this site in 1609, is known best as one of the country’s largest assortments of 19th century architecture.
 Nearby is Hyde Park and the Culinary Institute of America (great for lunch) and the fully-furnished, 54 room Vanderbilt Mansion historic site.

 Travel Tip - The river is best seen by train, running from New York City to just south of Albany.

-Adirondack Mountains consists of 46 peaks more than 4,000 feet tall, streams and more than 2,000 lakes.
+Adirondack Mountains consist of 46 peaks more than 4,000 feet tall, streams and more than 2,000 lakes.

 Interesting sites include: